Director | Deputy Director

 Mr. Shank studied at the University of Maryland, where he earned a Bachelor's degree in Criminology in 1988.
-He is a graduate of the Senior Management Institute for Police, the John F. Kennedy School at Harvard University and the National Security Executive Leadership Program, Department of State, Foreign Service Institute.
+He is an alum of the Senior Management Institute for Police, the John F. Kennedy School at Harvard University and the National Security Executive Leadership Program, Department of State, Foreign Service Institute.
 He has received formal certification in Alternative Dispute Resolution – Conflict Negotiation, Crime Scene Evidence, Advanced Law Enforcement Instruction and Physical Fitness.
 In 1990, Mr. Shank became a Deputy United States Marshal, stationed in the District of Columbia.
 Over the course of 26 years of service, Mr. Shank has played a vital role in many significant achievements including the pioneering of mutually beneficial agreements with Federally recognized Tribal governments, the expansion of Foreign Field Offices, the identification and capture of the D.C.
 Snipers as well as 13 United States Marshals 15 Most Wanted Fugitives, chaired a groundbreaking risk mitigation assessment team focused on officer safety, established infrastructure and rule of law in the aftermath of Hurricane Katrina, and provided for the security and protection of the federal judiciary to include a Supreme Court Justice and their family.
 He has held positions of increasing responsibility to include Supervisory Instructor, Commander, Chief Inspector, Deputy Assistant Director for the Office of Professional Responsibility and Assistant Director for the Investigative Operations Division, accountable for the U.S. Marshals criminal investigative and technological programs.
-In 2012, he was competitively appointed by the Attorney General of the United States as the Deputy Director, INTERPOL Washington.
+In 2012, he was competitively appointed by the Attorney General of the United States as the Deputy Director, INTERPOL – USNCB.